AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58163-price-rule-does-not-apply-discount-from-the-matching-customer-segment-without-coupon-code.md

 ## Issue

-[!UICONTROL Price Rule] doesn't apply a discount for a guest from the matching [!UICONTROL Customer Segment] cart without a coupon code.
+[!UICONTROL Cart Price Rule] doesn't apply a discount for a guest from the matching [!UICONTROL Customer Segment] cart without a coupon code.

 <u>Steps to reproduce</u>: